rambo/tpkn10/README.md

 # Arduino driver for TP-KN10 board

-Remove the PLCC chip, solder wires to socket pins 13, 14 & 15 at least.
+Remove the PLCC chip, solder wires to socket pins 13, 14, 15 & 16.
+Alternatively

-I'm having the weirdest ground issues, connecting to (even floating) laptop causes us to lose half of led output.
-Turning the board gives semi-random results etc...
+solder the corresponding wires directly to the legs of the 74HC138.
+If you're going to use the "display bus" connector to connect the other side of a display then you need to solder wires to the legs of the connector (or to the PLCC socket)

 ## Notes about the board itself